grafana/agent/docs/sources/flow/reference/components/discovery.file.md

 ## Examples

-This example discovers all files and folders under `/tmp/logs` and the absolute paths are used by `loki.source.file.files` targets.
+This example discovers all files and folders under `/tmp/logs`.
+The absolute paths are used by `loki.source.file.files` targets.

 ```river